 - Las Caritas (Taino open cave facing Enriquillo Lake)

 The Association of Guides to Laguna de Oviedo (AGUINAOVI) offers guided tours and excursions in collaboration with local guides trained in eco-tourism.
 They work with experienced boat drivers.
 Tours range from one hour to over 3 hours, depending on what you want to see and do.

 Prices start at approximately $75+ per boat and go up depending on the size of your group.
-No more than 4-5 travelers are allowed on the boat since the water is very shallow.
+No more than 4-5 travelers are allowed on the boat since the water can be very shallow.
 This price does not include the park entrance (per person) nor the tip for the boat driver who is usually paid very little for the day.